nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 	(void) pgSetExtraStruct (pg_ref pg, void PG_FAR *extra_struct, long ref_id);
 	(void PG_FAR *) pgGetExtraStruct (pg_ref pg, long ref_id);

-By "storing" an arbitrary value within a `pg_ref` is meant that OpenPaige will save longs or pointers — which only have significance to your application — which can be retrieved later at any time.
+By "storing" an arbitrary value within a `pg_ref` is meant that OpenPaige will save `long`s or pointers — which only have significance to your application — which can be retrieved later at any time.

-To store such items, call `pgSetExtraStruct`, passing your long (or pointer) in `extra_struct` and a unique ID number in `ref_id`.
-The purpose of the unique id is to reference that item later in `pgGetExtraStruct`.
+To store such items, call `pgSetExtraStruct`, passing your `long` (or pointer) in `extra_struct` and a unique identification number in `ref_id`.
+The purpose of this UID is to reference that item later in `pgGetExtraStruct`.

 However, if the value in `ref_id` is already being used by an "extra struct" item within `pg`, the old value is overwritten with `extra_struct`.
 (Hence, that is how you can "change" a value that had previously been stored).